standard-for-public-code/standard-for-public-code/standards/coding-in-the-open.md

 ## What this doesn’t do

 * Make things reusable
-* Make the codebase and the code inside it understandable to everyone
+* Make the codebase and the code inside it understandable to as many people as possible

 ## How to test